BriceChou/pure-react-app/README.md

 ### ESLint

-how add eslint check for javascript: <https://eslint.org/>
+how add eslint for javascript: <https://eslint.org/>